yuerYDP/BESD/README.md

-# BESD
+# A bio-inspired edge and segment detection method by modeling multiple visual regions

-A bio-inspired edge and segment detection method
+This source code accompanies the research paper we have submitted for review.